-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design and tested the operating effectiveness of the controls over the Company's process to calculate depletion, including management's controls over the completeness and accuracy of the inputs provided to the independent reserve engineers for use in estimating the proved oil and natural gas reserves.
+How We We obtained an understanding, evaluated the design and tested the operating effectiveness of the controls Addressed over the Company's process to calculate depletion, including management's controls over the the Matter completeness and accuracy of the inputs provided to the independent reserve engineers for use in in Our Audit estimating the proved oil and natural gas reserves.

 Our audit procedures included, among others, evaluating the professional qualifications and objectivity of the independent reserve engineers used to prepare the estimate of proved oil and natural gas reserves.
-We evaluated the completeness, accuracy, relevance, and reliability, as applicable, of the inputs described above used by the independent reserve engineers in estimating proved oil and natural gas reserves by agreeing them to source documentation or performing analytical procedures based on review of corroborative evidence and consideration of any contrary evidence.
-For proved undeveloped reserves, we evaluated management's development plan for compliance with the Securities and Exchange Commission rule that undrilled locations are scheduled to be drilled within five years, unless specific circumstances justify a longer time, by assessing consistency of the development projections with the Company's drill plan and the availability of capital relative to the drill plan.
-We also tested the mathematical accuracy of the depletion calculations, including comparing the estimated proved oil and natural gas reserve amounts used to the Company's reserve report.
+We evaluated the completeness, accuracy, relevance, and reliability, as applicable, of the inputs described above used by the independent reserve engineers in estimating proved oil and natural gas reserves by agreeing them to source documentation or performing analytical procedures.
+We evaluated management's intent and ability to develop proved undeveloped reserves.
+We tested the mathematical accuracy of the depletion calculations, including comparing the estimated proved oil and natural gas reserve amounts used to the Company's reserve report.